 Tunneling and underground work is challenging, especially in an urban environment.
 We have known this from the beginning, so we built an exploratory phase, including a geotechnical probe, into our design process.
 This has allowed us the flexibility to be responsive and adapt to new information as we go along.
 As we have collected additional information through our exploration process, we have been able to develop a more detailed and data-informed understanding of the problems we need to solve to bring a pipe under the river.
 Making these adjustments took time but were essential to meeting our goal of bringing water to west side of the river after an earthquake.

 We expect to wrap up design and begin procuring permits in summer 2022.
 Construction is anticipated to begin in fall 2022.

 Design phase 1: Pre-construction activities (2019 to 2020)

 - Soil sampling: On the east and west sides of the river, crews dug in the street, sidewalk, and public right-of-way to find the exact locations of underground utilities and assess conditions at the site.

 - Geotechnical investigation: We needed to know what’s underground before going “full bore.”
 Drilling a geotechnical probe helped us identify the types of soil and rock deep underground.
 A 12-inch-diameter probe drilled a pilot hole from the parking lot on the west side toward the east.
 The computerized drill bit sent information to the surface about what it encountered.
-This process helped us understand the next steps we need to take.
+This process helped us understand the next steps we needed to take.